Elijah5399/ljudge-for-ctf/README.md

 * Arch Linux 2014.11

 Some environment variables can change ljudge behavior (for debugging purpose).
 Therefore the environment variables must be trusted.
 You can also `export NDEBUG=1` before building ljudge to remove all debug related features.

+TO CHANGE:
+- port number in server.py
+- port number in Dockerfile and d
+-